Yash-Kavaiya/Python-DSA/Vizuara/1_Why to Learn DSA.md

 - **Logical reasoning** to approach problems from multiple angles
 - **Adaptability** when one solution doesn't perfectly fit the scenario

 Most product-based companies set the first round as a DSA assessment, with many conducting two dedicated DSA interview rounds.
-This is why mastering DSA is non-negotiable for aspiring developers, regardless of technical or non-technical background.[2][3][4][7]
+This is why mastering DSA is non-negotiable for aspiring developers, regardless of technical or non-technical background.

 ### Beyond Interviews

 While daily project work may not involve solving DSA problems directly, the knowledge helps developers think more clearly, write optimized code, and create scalable solutions.
-DSA principles enable you to choose efficient data structures and algorithms that enhance performance and eliminate future risks.[8][9][3][2]
+DSA principles enable you to choose efficient data structures and algorithms that enhance performance and eliminate future risks.

 | **Skill Impact** | **Without DSA** | **With DSA** |
 |---|---|---|